 The second major subtype, ISFP-T or the Turbulent Adventurer, seeks new experiences and change constantly.
 Unlike the Assertive counterpart, this type tends to worry more about external opinions affecting their self-esteem greatly.

 Although they crave adventure just like all ISFPs do, they’re much quicker to question themselves when things don’t go according to plan.

-Both these types share a dominating function of introverted feeling but have varying ways of reacting to external factors due to their distinctive character traits.
+Both these types share a dominating function of introverted feelings but have varying ways of reacting to external factors due to their distinctive character traits.

 What is the ISFP-A (Assertive) subtype?